sakoki/Genomic-Lab/Assignment_1_Sasagawa.Koki-master/lab1_notebook.md

 * -d " " option to tell it that our fields split on spaces
 * -f 3 option to tell we want the 3rd column

 awk can be used to calculate the average.
-This is very complicated to explain.

     grep Score 1k.water | awk '{sum+=$3} END {print sum/NR}'